alexander-nolan/ase-bootcamp/CourseFiles/Week7/Key-Vault/Part4.md

 - Use the tool of your choice to view the certificate information locally.
 - Convert the certificate to '.pfx' format
 - Upload the '.pfx' formatted cert to key vault.

+### Next Steps
+Proceed to Part 5 where you will aufit key vault activity